codingS3b/20220308-dlr-pytorchintro/README.md

 - execute the first cell, with SHIFT+ENTER
 - this will link the conda environment we prepared for you to your user folder.
 Follow any instructions in the notebook.

+The data required to execute the notebooks is located at `/projects/p_scads_trainings/BIAS/dsb2018` and has to be integrated into your clone of this repository (which should reside in your home directory after clicking the above link to launch jupyter Hub).
+- Create a directory named `data` in the top level of the repo (i.e. on the same level the `scripts` and `notebooks` directory are located).
+Then copy the data to the freshly created directory using `cp -r /projects/p_scads_trainings/BIAS/dsb2018 $HOME/pytorch_intro/data/`

 # Questions, concerns or feedback?